NEWS

 09.12.2021 – Neckarquelle

-Children's eyes should shine again
+Children's eyes should shine again.

-The principle is quite simple: Children can draw their wish—a toy or piece of clothing that should cost no more than €20—on a numbered wish card.
-This card is hung along with others on "wish trees" located at several locations in Villingen and Schwenningen.
-Whoever takes a card buys the gift listed on it and then returns it to the place where they got it.
+The principle is quite simple: Children can draw their wish – a toy or item of clothing that shouldn't cost more than 20 euros – on a numbered wish card.
+These cards are then hung with others on "wishing trees" located at several sites in Villingen and Schwenningen.
+Anyone who takes a card buys the gift listed on it and then returns it to the place where they got the card.

 200 cards designed